inv2004/ttop/README.md

 ### Notification
 * stmp support was removed in prev version by the reason that static binary with ssl is more that 3Mb

-From v0.8.1 you can trigger extarnal tool, for example curl, to send notifications
+From v0.8.1 you can trigger external tool, for example curl, to send notifications

 ![image](https://user-images.githubusercontent.com/4949069/215402008-eb0325f9-3e6e-4908-a6aa-d7b3b64f09db.png)